 Do you want to make enough money to cover your rent or mortgage, or are you just looking for a little extra spending money?
-Maybe you’re saving for a vacation, paying off debt, or just need some extra cash to supplement your muffin and coffee addiction (whoops, that’s me…).
+Maybe you’re saving for a vacation, paying off debt, or just need some extra cash on the side to supplement your muffin and coffee addiction.

 Setting goals for your money is important for the next step in the process: research.
-Whatever number you decide on ($5,000 for that vacation, $1,500 to cover the mortgage, etc.) will help you determine how many days a month you need to rent your place in order to meet your goal.
+Whatever number you decide on — be it $5,000 for that vacation, or $1,500 to cover your mortgage — will help you determine how many days a month you need to rent your place in order to meet your goal.

 3. See what other local listings are priced at

 Learning how to be a great Airbnb host is a little like learning how to run a business.
 And just like with any business, you should do a little research up front.

 Take a look around the Airbnb website to check the going rate for similar rentals in your area (i.e. same number of bathrooms, bedrooms, location, etc.).
 Determine the average prices for weekdays and weekends.

 The nice thing about Airbnb is that you have the full freedom to choose when you rent out your space, and there’s no long-term commitment.
 Start by renting your place out just one time to get your feet wet.